...we tell you what's good. Then play play play it 'til you like it.

 This changed in 2002.
 After the success of Grand Theft Auto III

 and the popularity of its (mostly original) radio stations, Rockstar Games

 was confident that it could make money on a game with nearly 100 licensed musical tracks from several labels.
 This proved successful, so they took it a step further in the next sequel and licensed over 150 songs without any repeats from the previous game

 In both games, you spent the vast majority of the time in a vehicle.
 You didn't have to listen to music, but most players would listen to something.
 Each radio station only offered maybe an hour's worth of content (which tended to jump formats), so repeats were both inevitable and (often) infuriating.

 For many people, particular songs had a tendency to stand out and become permanently ingrained.
 There are many songs in the games and most of them still get played a lot in Real Life

 , so situations would often come up where a person hears a song on the radio and immediately thinks of the Grand Theft Auto

 game it was featured in ("I Ran" is an especially common example, due to being featured in Vice City

-Another curious effect is that a person would hear a song that they disliked or from a genre they wouldn't listen to, and it would grow on them as it's repeated (known in psychology as the mere exposure effect
+Another curious effect is that a person would hear a song that they disliked or from a genre they wouldn't listen to and it would grow on them as it repeated (which is known in psychology as the mere exposure effect

 ).
 Advertising at its finest.